FLUX-SE/all_docs/docs/01_Initial_Setup/01_SampleGrabber/02_Network_Configuration.md

 standard Ethernet 100Mbps network should therefore be more than sufficient to handle most scenarios.

->The above bandwidth requirements naturally do not apply when using both SampleGrabber and Pure Analyzer on the same machine.
+>The above bandwidth requirements naturally do not apply when using both
+>SampleGrabber and Pure Analyzer on the same machine.
+>
-<br>Please check with your network administrator if you have any bandwidth issues and/or special
+>Please check with your network administrator if you have any bandwidth issues and/or special requirements.
-requirements.